maxwell-thum/DDG_Lean3/README.md

 # DDG_Lean3
 Formalizing Discrete Differential Geometry in Lean 3.

+I originally planned to use a blueprint website, but stopped using it at some point.
+I have left the unfinished website up.
+More information about it below.

+# Project blueprint

 Details will be found on the [project website](https://maxwell-thum.github.io/DDG_Lean3/).

 Much of the project infrastructure has been adapted from the [unit fractions project](https://github.com/b-mehta/unit-fractions), the [sphere eversion project](https://leanprover-community.github.io/sphere-eversion/), and the [liquid tensor experiment](https://leanprover-community.github.io/lean-liquid/).